 There is a right way and a wrong way to tweet.
 But first, I want to say this: if you don’t have a Twitter account, now is the time to create one.
 Right now.
 Well, after you finish reading this post, of course.

-In one year, I’ve grown to almost 30,000 followers, and in August of 2012, I was named one of twitter’s seven best authors to follow.
+In one year, I managed to cultivate almost 30,000 followers, and as of the end of this year, 2013, I am nearing 50,000.
+In August of 2012, I was named one of Twitter’s seven best authors to follow.
 It was such an honor.
 And to think, I almost never joined.

 Now let’s move on to the wrong way to tweet.
 I tweet about my books:

 · When I put a new book out

 · When I offer some kind of giveaway/incentive

 This is the ONLY TIME I tweet about my books.
 My fans don’t want to get tweets from me all day, every day that shout “buy my book!”
 It’s irritating, and it’s rude.
 I follow the 90/10 rule.
 90% of my tweets are non-book related.
 I save the other 10% for my promotions.
 Otherwise, you’ll lose followers.
 No one will retweet you if you keep saying the same thing all the time.
 And during an incentive, you need those retweets.
 They sell books, and they spread the word about you and your brand.
 Long story short, don’t abuse Twitter, and don’t abuse your fans.
 Interact with them.
 It’s actually a lot of fun.

 I created a facebook author page soon after publishing my first novel.
 Some of my friends and family liked the page, but in six to nine months, I only had a couple hundred followers.
 To me, this was nothing.
 I had thousands of friends on my personal page.
 So I almost deleted it.
 Then I published a boxed set which included the first three mysteries in my Sloane Monroe series.
 And it took off.
 I started getting up to ten new followers on my author page a day, none of them being friends or family.